 The Nest X Yale Lock is a key‑free deadbolt with a keypad.
 Sleek in its design, the Nest X Yale Lock works with Google Assistant.
 You can use your voice to lock the door, or check and see if the door is locked.
 Your Nest camera will also work with Google Home.
 You can tell Google Home to play your Nest cam’s live video on a TV with Chromecast.

-Google Home works with your Vivint Home Security System.
+Google Home also works with your Vivint Home Security System.
 You can say things like, “Hey Google, arm my system to (stay or away).” or “Hey Google, is my system armed?”

-Having a smart home hub takes your smart home to the next level.
+Having a smart hub takes your smart home to the next level.
 It makes it so you can centralize all of your smart home products, instead of controlling a bunch of devices through several different apps.
 Some devices require a hub to even work.

 here).
 It makes your devices work in harmony, so you can set routines that fit your individual lifestyle.
 For instance, your “good morning” routine could turn on the lights, adjust the thermostat, and turn on the TV.
-Like SmartThings, works with lots of products, so items from different manufacturers can work together.grants access to a veritable smorgasbord of devices.
+Like SmartThings, works with lots of products, so items from different manufacturers can seamlessly work together.grants access to a veritable pantheon of devices.
 (You can find a comprehensive list

 You can also take advantage of IFTTT, which is another way to get all your apps and devices talking to each other.
 If you don’t know what IFTTT is and how it works, check out our rundown here.
 Once you’re familiar with the free online service, you’ll see it offers all sorts of neat features such as turning on the heat when you leave the office or starting your coffee when your head leaves the pillow.
 It’s a little confusing at first, but you’ll start using recipes like a pro in no time.